 - Allows soft tissue swelling to decrease while maintaining alignment

-- decreases rate of infection and wound healing complications
+- Decreases the rate of infection and wound healing complications

 Arthroscopic-assisted Elevation and Screw fixation